 What is the WJCC School Wellness Policy?

 It is a WJCC School Board policy with supporting regulations that is in response to a federal mandate.
 The mandate applies to all schools that receive federal funds for free and reduced lunches.
 The policy is a one-page, general statement of commitment.
 The regulations support the policy and outline in detail how the policy will be met.
-The regulations provide standards for nutrition and physical education and list nutrition and physical activity topics to be included in the K-12 curriculum.
+The regulations provide standards for nutrition and physical education.

 Are there deadlines related to the policy?